Automation Trigger

 Triggering on attribute changes

 When the attribute option is specified, the trigger only fires when the specified attribute changes.
-Changes to other attributes or the state are ignored.
+Changes to other attributes or state changes are ignored.

 For example, this trigger only fires when the boiler has been heating for 10 minutes: